MayankSingal/PyTorch-Image-Dehazing/README.md

 1. Run train.py.
 The script will automatically dump some validation results into the "samples" folder after every epoch.
 The model snapshots are dumped in the "snapshots" folder.

 **Testing:**
 1. Run dehaze.py.
 The script takes images in the "test_images" folder and dumps the dehazed images into the "results" folder.
+A pre-trained snapshot has been provided in the snapshots folder.

 **Evaluation:**
 WIP.